What is a program?

 At UFV, students of Aboriginal ancestry can choose to self-identify so that they may benefit from supportive programs and services.
 By doing so, students also enable UFV to identify, review, and analyze data that will contribute to improved programs and services for Aboriginal learners.
 More info...

 Any person who does not meet stated admission requirements may petition our Academic Standards committee for special consideration.
 Download a Request for Special Admission (pdf) form or pick one up at the Office of the Registrar.
 Requests for Special Admission, with supporting documents, should be forwarded to the Admissions Coordinator in the Office of the Registrar.
-The request must be accompanied by an Application for Admission (pdf) form, the application fee, a letter from a UFV advisor or counsellor, a rationale from the applicant, and a copy of a recent high school transcript.
+The request must be accompanied by an (pdf) form, the application fee, a letter from a UFV advisor or counsellor, a rationale from the applicant, and a copy of a recent high school transcript.

 Special admission applicants may also be required to undertake testing, write provincial examinations, attend an interview, and/or write an essay in order to assess academic level.
 Applicants are advised to apply for special admission by April 30 for fall entry, October 31 for winter, or February 28 for summer semester.